Computer & Information Security Research Repository

 We are not Academia.edu.
 We wish we’d been first, but we’re grateful for the lessons learned.
 CISRR is a project of the Gamayun Corp., an IRS 501(c)(3) public charity.
 There is no VC money behind this project (and the corresponding expectations).
 At this point we rely on volunteers and donations.

 Starting anything new and sufficiently different is a scary and challenging experience.
 No one can do it alone and stay healthy (or sane).
 To succeed, CISRR needs help from a wide variety of people: researchers, engineers, librarians, editors, security practitioners, and of course donors.
-If you’re interested in lending a hand, and getting in on the ground floor, please drop a line to Support.
+If you’re interested in lending a hand, and getting in on the ground floor, please drop a line to Contribute.